 First, we must change our perspective on the subject matter.

 Owning a business does not make a person an entrepreneur.
-A lot of people are just romantic about the fancy CEO/Owner/Founder title and they’re not entrepreneuring anything.
+A lot of people are only romantic about the fancy CEO/Owner/Founder title, and they’re not entrepreneurs.
 Any surprise why the stat of dead startups is so high?

-It’s better to own a piece of the cake than to own a plate full of nothing.
-It is my prediction that in the future, no one will hire anyone as staff.
+It’s better to own a piece of the cake than to not have the cake at all.
+My prediction is, shortly, no one will hire anyone as staff.
 We’ll all be looking for collaborators.
-We’re all going to be entrepreneurs.

 Think this is far fetched?
-Check out this video of Nigeria-based payment processor, Flutterwave, replacing their staff monthly salaries with a monthly billing invoice for work done.
-Although they presented it as a prank, I do see this becoming an industry norm in the near future.
+Check out this video of Nigeria-based payment processor, Flutterwave, replacing their monthly staff salaries with a monthly billing invoice for work done.
+Although this was a prank, I foresee it becoming an industry norm someday.

-People often have this idea that entrepreneurship is not taught in the classroom but that cannot be further from the truth.
-The reason they think that way is because our education system has been “concerned solely with filling student minds with high-octane facts” over the last few decades.
+People often have this idea that they don’t teach entrepreneurship in the classroom, but that cannot be further from the truth.
+The reason for this idea is because our education system has been “concerned solely with filling student minds with high-octane facts” over the last few decades.

-In my opinion, the one necessary and sufficient condition for entrepreneurship is creativity.
-Each one of us was born with this innate ability.
-We can all develop the ability to take ownership of our reality and direction.
+In my opinion, the number one requirement for entrepreneurship is creativity.
+And each one of us was born with this innate ability.

 The dividends of the digital economy belong to people who have the skills to harness and monetize their creativity.

-On our part, we have created a six weeks career coaching program to equip young people with the skills that will be most valuable in the future; as well as connect them with industry leaders.
-If you’re looking for a job or want to activate your content writing skills, don’t miss our upcoming session.
-Class starts on Saturday, September 7!
+On our part, we have created a six weeks career coaching program to equip young people with the skills that will be most valuable in the future, as well as connect them with industry leaders.
+If you’re looking for tools and resources to unlock your potential, sign up now!

 Do you like this article?
 Share it with your homies!
 Subscribe to our newsletter to receive exclusive insights that can 10X your growth!